Assault weapon ban bill passes Illinois House of Representatives - NewsBreak

 Morgan filed two amendments Thursday changing some key parts of the bill.
 A proposal to change the age of legal gun ownership has been dropped, the ban magazines has loosened from 10-round to 12-round, and they have weakened a penalty for violating the magazine ban to a misdemeanor with a fine.

 The bill passed along party lines in the House Executive Committee Thursday afternoon.
-The vote in the House of Representatives was 64-43.Legislation filed to shield out-of-state people seeking abortions
+The vote in the House of Representatives was 64-43.A glimmer of hope: Mecca Schoolhouse looks to rebuild

 Republicans largely did not support the bill, who argue the bill is ineffective and will only punish law-abiding gun owners.